pram/puzzles/README.md

 ## Word count

-Find the number of occerences of words in a given string
+Find the number of occurrences of words in a given string

 # Todo